-Aldi US earned a B-, scoring 63 points out of 135 and tying for 9th place among the 40 retailers evaluated.
-Aldi US has not adopted a comprehensive chemicals policy that encompasses all the products it sells, including food, food packaging, and food contact materials.
-Therefore, Aldi has no public written safer chemicals policy on PFAS, BPA, or ortho-phthalates in the food supply chain.
-However, the company has made significant progress in addressing chemicals in garments, household textiles, and footwear.
-The company made a commitment to achieve the goals of the Greenpeace Detox Campaign to reduce negative impacts on the environment and health caused by chemicals used in the textile and footwear industries.
-Aldi US has an M-RSL/RSL that applies to apparel, household textiles, and foodwear, and set quantifiable goals for reducing eleven groups of chemicals of concern in these product categories.
+Aldi US has not adopted a comprehensive chemicals policy that encompasses all the products it sells, including any toxic additives in food contact materials.
+However, the company has made significant progress in addressing chemicals in apparel, household textiles, and footwear.
+The company committed to achieving the goals of the Greenpeace Detox Campaign to reduce negative impacts on the environment and health caused by chemicals used in the textile and footwear industries.
+Aldi US has a Manufacturing Restricted Substance List (MRSL) and Restricted Substance List (RSL) (functioning as a beyond restricted substance list (BRSL)) that apply to apparel, household textiles, and footwear, and are incorporated into all supplier contracts.
+It is making steady progress in achieving its quantifiable goals for reducing eleven groups of chemicals of high concern (CHCs) in these product categories.
 Aldi conducts trainings for suppliers and requires OEKO-TEX certification for textiles, which involves testing by third-party approved laboratories.
+The company also has a limited safer chemicals policy applying to non-food products sold under its private-label Little Journey brand, and Little Journey food pouches are BPA-free.

 Summary of Aldi’s Grade